krunl86/gweiland/README.md

 - Fetching Crypto List from Open API
 - Filtering Crypto List based on Price and Value Change in 24 hr.
 - List if sorted by Market cap
+- On Tap on Crypto List update Card

 # Additional Feature